We were already awake, so I stuck my head outside.

 She didn’t want to, but it had to be done.

-With my back, I can scoop, but I can’t do all the bending and lifting that a full clean takes.
+With my back, I can scoop, but I can’t handle all the bending and lifting a full clean takes.

-And today, they definitely needed a full clean.
+And today, they were definitely due for it.

-Once that was done and she’d had a shower, it was back to the couch and TV for her.
+Once she was done and had a shower, she went back to the couch to watch TV.

 Heron came home from work early.